Attacks on Iran and my letter to Winston Peters

 Dear Mr Peters,

-Your joint statement with Prime Minister Christopher Luxon denounced Iran’s response as “indiscriminate,” framing it as unreasonable, despite it being a deliberate and publicly declared response to prior USA strikes.
-Yet the statement did not apply equivalent legal or moral scrutiny to the preceding attacks by Israel and the USA, which killed senior Iranian officials, including the country’s head of state.
-Such asymmetry is not neutrality; it is the normalisation of force by powerful nuclear-armed states while denying other states the same legal considerations.
+The statement characterised Iran’s response as “indiscriminate,” framing it as unreasonable, despite it being a deliberate reaction that included missile and drone attacks on U.S. military bases and facilities in the region following the joint USA–Israel strikes.
+However, it did not apply equivalent legal or moral scrutiny to the preceding attacks by Israel and the United States, which reportedly killed senior Iranian officials, including the country’s head of state.
+This one-sided treatment is not neutrality; it normalises the use of force by powerful nuclear-armed states while denying others equal legal consideration.

 Similarly, when the USA conducted military action in Venezuela that resulted in the capture of President Nicolás Maduro, your response was limited to expressing concern and urging adherence to international law, without directly condemning the apparent violation of Venezuelan sovereignty by the USA, which was a clear breach of international law.
 Silence or neutrality in such circumstances further undermines New Zealand’s international credibility.